slembcke/debugger.lua/README.md

 		lua_State *lua = luaL_newstate();
 		luaL_openlibs(lua);

 		// The 2nd parameter is the module name.
-(Ex: `require 'debugger'`)
+(Ex: require("debugger") )
-		// The 3rd parameter is the name of a global variable to bind it to, or `NULL` if you don't want one.
+		// The 3rd parameter is the name of a global variable to bind it to, or NULL if you don't want one.
-		// The last two are `lua_CFunction`s for overriding the I/O functions.
+		// The last two are lua_CFunctions for overriding the I/O functions.
-		// A `NULL` I/O function  means to use standard input or output respectively. dbg_setup(lua, "debugger", "dbg", NULL, NULL);
+		// A NULL I/O function  means to use standard input or output respectively. dbg_setup(lua, "debugger", "dbg", NULL, NULL);

 		// Load some lua code and prepare to call the MyBuggyFunction() defined below...